SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 ```

 Excellent!
 Next, up in `assets/controllers/`, create a new file called
 `snarkdown_controller.js`.

-Because I've named this `snarkdown_controller`, it's name in Stimulus will be
-`snarkdown`.
-And because this tutorial is *not* a Stimulus tutorial, I'll paste
+And because this tutorial is *not* a Stimulus tutorial,
-in some contents.
+I'll paste in some contents.

 What's inside of here... isn't that important.
 But to get it to work, we're going
-to need a custom template where we can add the preview div and attach this
+to need a custom template where we can add the preview div and *attach* this
 controller.
 Let's do that next *and* use a performance trick so that our new
-controller isn't downloaded by frontend users.
+controller isn't unnecessarily downloaded by frontend users.